2021 Women's EuroHockey Championship III

 The 2021 Women's EuroHockey Championship III was the ninth edition of the Women's EuroHockey Championship III, the third level of the women's European field hockey championships organized by the European Hockey Federation.
 It was held from 1 to 7 August 2021 at HC Lipovci in Lipovci, Slovenia.

-Ukraine won their first EuroHockey Championship III title by defeating Switzerland 2–1.
+Ukraine won their first EuroHockey Championship III title by defeating Switzerland 2–1 in the final.
 Turkey won the bronze medal by defeating Croatia 3–0.

 Qualified teams

 Participating nations have qualified based on their final ranking from the 2019 competition.

 Umpires

 The following eight umpires were appointed for the tournament by the EHF: